 Time in the trench

 Then it’s the turn of 150 elite Bogsnorkellers, each trying to swim the murky trench cut into the Waen Rhydd bog as fast as they possibly can.
-The time to beat is that of Neil Rutter, the present champion and four time champion, who set a record of 01.18.23 in 2018.
+The time to beat is that of current World Champion, Neil Rutter, who set a record of 1 min 12.34 seconds in 2023.

 For those less inclined to take the plunge, there's the option to simply enjoy the fun with a local ale, while watching other people get stinky.